Steamer trunk restoration project, remove mildew odor, secure old labels and learn How to Restore an Old Steamer Trunk in a Few Simple Steps.

 How to Remove Mildew Odor From Wood

 The first step to rid this large steamer trunk of the stench is to air it out.
-I left the trunk in my storage unit for a couple of months with the lid open before bringing in to the shop.
+I left the trunk in my storage unit for a couple of months with the lid open before bringing it into the shop.
 This helped but certainly did not do the job completely.
-My next step is to spray the vintage steamer trunk with OdoBan.
+If possible, let the old steamer trunk sit in sunlight to air out as well.
+Make sure not to leave it outside where it could get rained on though.

 The inside of the wooden chest is lightly sprayed with OdoBan.
 Do not drench the wood.
-This is done multiple times over the course of a few days, making sure to let the spray dry completely before spraying again.
-You can find OboBan (here)

 Secure Loose Vintage Labels